Orthosuchus: Paleobiology

-The existing specimens of Orthosuchus were found in the Lower Jurassic Red Bed Formation in South Africa in 1963.
-It was hypothesized that Orthosuchus lived mainly on terrestrial land, but some key factors contribute to the fact that it spent time mostly in water.
+The existing specimens of Orthosuchus were found in the Lower Jurassic Elliot Formation (previously the Red Bed Formation) in South Africa in 1963.
+It was hypothesized that Orthosuchus lived mainly on terrestrial land, but some key factors contribute to the fact that it spent at least some time in water.
 The first notable evidence is on the palate, which was covered by soft tissue, not bone.
 The choanae are on the back of the palate and a valve was used to help close the glottis.
 These features help Orthosuchus keep breathing when submerging in the aquatic system.
 The ears are protected by earflaps, which prevent water inflow to the otic recess when this animal is in water.
 Modern crocodiles also have earflaps to decrease water entry.
 The shape of the skull, especially the snout, is similar to an Indian gharial, Gavialis gangeticus, who prey on small fish.
 It is possible that Orthosuchus has the same predation, by slowly moving toward schools of small fish and swallow from the side.
 The aquatic environment provides plenty of food for the animal, besides small fish, the animal could also feed on lake invertebrates.
 Orthosuchus has a small salt-secreting gland, which indicates that it is not a marine animal.
 And because the pubis articulates with the front region of the ischium, it is believed to be a basal animal that lived in swamps and lakes.
 The animal is probably quadrupedal because the fore limbs are approximately 91% the length of the hind limb, which also makes the walking on land easier.
 Unlike modern crocodiles, Orthosuchus does not creep on its belly; it probably walks at a high position with its femur vertical to the ground.
 According to Parrish, primitive crocodylomorphs did not have a crawling stance because it was more used to the terrestrial environment.
 However, Orthosuchus may not be a good swimmer, since it has amphicoelous vertebrae, whereas modern crocodiles have procoelous vertebrae, which increase the mobility of the tail.

+Orthosuchus grew slowly relative to other archosaurs of the time.
+The main bone tissue type found Orthosuchus is lamellar, with a few patches of woven and parallel-fibred bone.
+It took about four to five years to reach adult body size and weighed about 1kg as an adult.
+It also had compact bone that may have been an adaptation to a semiaquatic lifestyle, or possibly fossorial.